Evacuations are underway for a gas leak in a Massachusetts city where gas explosions happened a year ago

-(CNN)A gas leak is forcing the evacuation of homes in Lawrence, Massachusetts, one of the communities hit last year by a string of gas explosions that killed at least one person.
+(CNN)A gas leak forced the evacuation of homes Friday morning in Lawrence, Massachusetts, one of the communities hit last year by a string of gas explosions that killed at least one person.

 Power has been cut to 1,900 homes in the city, about 30 miles north of Boston, due to the gas leak, National Grid spokesman John Lamontagne told CNN.
 About 80,000 people live in Lawrence.